jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/races/adar.md

 that survived the [Great Cataclysm](/history/great-cataclysm).
 People from Danaros often mistake them for [Stoneborn](/races/stoneborn)— a comparison neither the Adar nor the Stoneborn appreciate—even though the two species are not biologically compatible.

+Male Adar are known for their beards, and even children as young as four already have facial hair.
+Female Adar do not have facial hair.

 ## Religion

 Adar typically worship [Gwydion, Saigra or Kaelash](/pantheons/watchers).